 7. Shape – 7:25 p.m.

 Lightly flour the top of your dough rounds and flour the work surface.
-Use a little extra flour on the work surface and ensure your hands are nice and floured, shaping this white Sonora can be tricky as it wants to fall apart easily and stick to just about everything.
+Use a little extra flour on the work surface and ensure your hands are nice and floured, shaping this white Sonora can be tricky as it wants to fall apart quickly and stick to just about everything.

 Shape as a batard or boule and place seam side up in a proofing basket or banneton.